jesselawson/getting-started-with-rust/content/chapter5/8-chapter5-checkpoint.md

 next_relref: "chapter6/_index.md"
 ---

-In this chapter, we fleshed out the meat and potatoes (or tofu and beans) of our Markdown compiler.
-We developed confidence in opening a file, reading and parsing that file one line at a time, then writing to a file.
-We also took a deep dive into the basics of logical thinking for a very simple compiler.
-Now that the tool is finished, it's time to use Cargo to build a release version of tinymd--which we are going to do in the next and final chapter of this tutorial.
+In this chapter we built a Markdown compiler.
+We opened a file, read it into memory, parsed it one line at a time, then wrote results to a file.
+Great job!

+All that's left to do is build a release version of the compiler&mdash;which we are going to do in the next and final chapter of this book.

 {{<checkpoint
         chapter="chapter-5"